Antoinegtir/instagram-threads/README.md

 ## 🚧 The project if not finished.

-The project is under construction activly developed.
+The project is under construction, activly developed, `feel free to star the project` if you want to support be and be notify to the major update of the construction of this social network.

 ## Screenshots